IMPORTANT WARNING:

 Why is this medication prescribed?

-Vandetanib is used to treat a certain type of thyroid cancer that cannot be treated by surgery or that has spread to other parts of the body.
+Vandetanib is used to treat a certain type of thyroid cancer.
 Vandetanib is in a class of medications called kinase inhibitors.
 It works by blocking the action of an abnormal protein that signals cancer cells to multiply.
 This helps slow or stop the spread of cancer cells.

 How should this medicine be used?